foatto/crud/README.md

 ### mms: core, web, compose_web, server, server_mvc

-A group of application modules implementing the project ["Pulsar" - transport and technological facilities control system] (https://pulsar.report):
+A group of application modules implementing the project ["Pulsar" - transport and technological facilities control system](https://pulsar.report):
   - core: contains mms-specific common modules, similar to the core common module;
   - web: contains mms-specific settings for the color scheme of the client side and special design elements;
   - server: contains business logic modules of the application part: